afshinShh/ObsNotes/Checklists DIR/Authentication, Authorization, Access Control.md

 			- [ ] [[Notes/Authentication, Authorization, Access Control#indicators|Indicators of misconfig]]
 				- [ ] check for leaked credentials
 				- [ ] change `Referer` headers
+- [ ] is Authorization token, short lived and one-time use ?
 # OAuth

 - [ ] is the **proper flow** used ?